jnovack/www.ozmonet.com/notes/transporter.md

 #### May 29

+Realizing I had not heard from them in two weeks, I sent the following again.

     Support,

     I've been waiting for an answer for 14 days now (10 business), and the first response did not adequately answer my query.